tombomba/tombomba.github.io/about.md

 ---
 title: "A diary about trash or a trashy diary?
-Lessee..."
+What can I tell you..."
 permalink: /about/
 is_page: true
 is_about: true